5th Annual Horticulture Industry Integrated Pest Management Symposium

 2:30 - 3:30 p.m.
 Meghan Baker, Attracting and Identifying Beneficial Insects to Your Farm

-Meghan joined the North Carolina Cooperative Extension Service as an agriculture agent assisting small farms in Buncombe County in 2012.
+Baker joined North Carolina Cooperative Extension as an agriculture agent assisting small farms in Buncombe County in 2012.
 She was a commercial and consumer horticulture agent in the Boone, N.C. area for seven years.

 Dr. Chong joined Clemson University in 2007 to develop the Turf and Ornamentals Entomology program.
 He worked at the University of Georgia for his advanced degrees on the management of the Madeira mealybug in greenhouse ornamental production.
 JC has a wide range of research interests and his ultimate goal is to develop integrative management programs against insects and mites that damage turfgrass and ornamental plants.
 His current research and extension projects focus on understanding the biology, ecology and management of scale insects, boring insects, spider mites, eriophyid mites and their biological control.